Radiation Therapy: The Basics

 External Beam Radiation Therapy (EBRT)

-External beam radiation therapy is a beam of radiation that is directed into your body from a machine.
+External beam radiation therapy uses a beam of radiation that is directed into your body from a machine.
 This may also be called x-ray therapy, 3D conformal radiation (3D-CRT), intensity modulated radiation therapy (IMRT), image-guided radiation therapy (IGRT), stereotactic radiation therapy (SRT), cobalt, photon, or proton therapy.
-You are not radioactive if you are getting external beam radiation therapy.
+You are not radioactive if you get external beam radiation therapy.
 It is safe to be near and close to your friends and family.

-Your radiation treatment plan is made specifically for you and depends on several factors.
-The fractionation, or the number of treatments, you will get is decided by your radiation oncologist.
+Your radiation treatment plan is made just for you and depends on several things.
+The fractionation, or the number of treatments you will get, is decided by your radiation oncologist.

 Internal Radiation Therapy

 Internal radiation therapy is when a radioactive source is put into or near your tumor.
 This is also called brachytherapy or implant therapy.
-With internal radiation therapy, you may need to stay away from friends and family for some time to protect them from exposure to radiation.
+With internal radiation therapy, you may need to stay away from friends and family for some time to make sure they are not exposure to radiation.

 Systemic Radiation

 Systemic therapies affect your whole body.
-They are given by mouth or given directly into a vein (IV, intravenously), where they travel through the blood stream to cancer cells to kill them.
+They are given by mouth or directly into a vein (IV, intravenously), and they travel through the blood stream to kill cancer cells.

 What are the side effects of radiation therapy?

-Radiation damages normal cells as well as cancer cells.
+Radiation harms normal cells as well as cancer cells.
 Each person can have different side effects from radiation therapy.
-Some side effects depend on the type of cancer and area being treated.
+Some side effects depend on the type of cancer and area treated.
 It is important to talk to your radiation team about possible side effects and how to manage them.

 It is important to talk to your care team about any side effects you are having, whether you are on treatment or years later.